merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-functions.md

                         -i table_to_import.tsv
 ```

 And, unfortunately, this may not work in some cases.
-E.g. if you got TMHMM or Phobius annotations, the e-value column will be always a dash `-`, not a number and the standard `anvi-import-functions` doesn't like it.
+E.g. if you got TMHMM or Phobius annotations, the e-value column will be always a dash `-`, not a number and the standard {% include PROGRAM name="anvi-import-functions" %} doesn't like it.

 #### The final solution